 Volunteers are based in a shared apartment in Santa Maria with other volunteers and project staff.
-You will be sharing a bedroom with other volunteers.
-Volunteers work five days and have 2 days off per week.
+You will be sharing a bedroom with more volunteers.
+Volunteers work five days each week and will have 2 days off per week.
 During their time here, volunteers have plenty of time to explore the island and experience the Cape Verdean culture.
-You can go diving on different sites, such as shipwrecks and caves, you can get your diving certificate, or take kitesurf, windsurf and surfing lessons.
-You can also experiment local dishes such as the catchupa, and take dance lessons to learn how to dance funana and kizomba.
+You can go diving on different sites, such as shipwrecks and caves, you can get a diving certificate and take kitesurf, windsurf and surfing lessons.
+You can also experiment local dishes such as catchupa, and take dance lessons to learn how to dance funana and kizomba.
 You can also enjoy some local live music while experiencing this vibrant culture.
 Or you can just enjoy the beautiful, white-sand beaches around Sal.
-Project Biodiversity has agreements with different businesses that do a very good discount for our volunteers!
+The project has agreements with different businesses that do a very good discount for our volunteers!